alifeee/blog/snippets-of-a-degree/snippets-of-a-degree.md

 <figcaption>

-Unfortunately, during the testing, one of the participants (a male aged 18-24) had to stop the process after only a couple of minutes due to sickness, and therefore did not have change to generate any meaningful data for this project.
+Unfortunately, during the testing, one of the participants (a male aged 18-24) had to stop the process after only a couple of minutes due to sickness, and therefore did not have chance to generate any meaningful data for this project.

 </figcaption>